Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 " - I can handle the big guy."

 Vemik shook his head to clear out the blow, and coughed. "...Good trick!"
 He re-pinned Jooyun again, just to set things right, and growled next to his ear.
-"Won’t work again, though…"
+"Won’t work again, though..."

 Then he let go and rolled back up to his feet.
 Fun!